bammietop03/AirBnB_clone/README.md

 5. create all unittests to validate all our classes and storage engine

 ## What’s a command interpreter?

+### Processing Commands
+The interpreter uses a loop to read all lines from its input, parse them, and then dispatch the command to an appropriate command handler.
+The command, and any other text on the line.
+If the user enters a command ``` all User ```, and your class includes a method named do_all(), it is called with "User" as the only argument.

 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

 ## How to start